dimitri-nicolo/calico/networking/dual-tor.md

     > from pods to the Internet.
 	{: .alert .alert-info}

-1. Combine the preceding `projectcalico/v3` resources - i.e. the BGPPeers,
-    BGPConfiguration and IPPools - into a `calico-resources` ConfigMap for the Tigera operator.

 1. Prepare an EarlyNetworkConfiguration resource to provide the information that dual-homed nodes need for bootstrapping, each time that they boot.
 For example, with IP addresses and AS numbers similar as for other resources above: